Featherston, New Zealand: Recreation, culture and sport

 The Anzac Hall was built in 1916 to give ‘A place of resort, recreation and amusement for all those who are now or have been or may be during the term of the war employed in the military or naval service of the Crown’.
-A large beautiful wooden hall with two smaller rooms, it was restored for its centennial and is a Category 1 historic place.
+A large, beautiful wooden hall with two smaller rooms, it was restored for its centennial and is a Category 1 historic place.
 It now serves as a town hall and community hub, used for concerts, events and meetings.

 Lake Wairarapa Domain is a popular recreation area for walks, cycling and motorcycling, plus fishing, birdwatching and exploring the wetlands.

 In 2015, Featherston joined the Booktown movement, and hosts an annual literary festival and other bookish events through the year.
 Other annual events include winter's Time Traveller's Ball, a summer series of Featherston First Friday community arts nights, and the Cross Creek Rail Society's Mini Train Carnival.
-The Royal Hotel re-opened in December 2017 after extensive renovations, with a steampunk theme allowing them pay homage to the town's literary and historical threads.
+The Royal Hotel re-opened in December 2017 after extensive renovations, with a steampunk theme allowing them to pay homage to the town's literary and historical threads.

-Featherston has various sporting clubs including one of the oldest junior football clubs in the country, Featherston Junior FC can trace their club history back to 1856.
+Featherston has various sporting clubs, including one of the oldest junior football clubs in the country, Featherston Junior FC can trace their club history back to 1856.
 Also, there's; a rugby union football club, a hockey club, athletics club, swimming club, football club and an indoor sports complex.